 This past Monday I was invited to the Toronto Zoo to spend the afternoon with Microsoft Canada as they launched the new challenge program Explore.
 Teach.
 Build.
 Through this challenge students across Canada can engage and connect in real-time with a guide from National heritage sites through Skype Virtual Field Trips and use Minecraft Education Edition to re-create Canada’s historical sites.
 They can also submit their creations to a national collection and they can win prizes.
-Students can work independently or in teams to build their vision!
+Students can work independently or in teams using online creative Minecraft servers to build their vision!
 Students will be able to access resources and sites they’d never see otherwise.

 At the event we were able to witness first hand, the very first Skype Virtual Field Trip with a class all the way in Port Alberni, BC over 4,000 kms away with a staff member from the Toronto Zoo Great Lakes Conservation program who was in the fish lab at the zoo – where she was able to connect, educate and engage with the students to learn about the endangered Atlantic Salmon that are (re)introduced into Lake Ontario each year.